nurafintech/whitepapers/Polkadot/parachain.md

 A parachain (parallelizable chain) is a simpler form of blockchain, which attaches to the security provided by a “relay chain” rather than providing its own.
 The relay chain is called that because it not only lends security to attached parachains, but also provides a guarantee of secure message-passing between them.
 One key feature of parachains is that the computations they perform are inherently independent.
 Fully generalized systems of turing-complete smart contracts run into issues in determining which transactions will “collide” with each other, meaning that transactions which could potentially be parallelized are often run in sequence, wasting valuable computation time. **Drawing clear boundaries between parachains means that we can execute all of them at once without fear of collision — if we have 10 parachains, we can perform 10 times the work using the same source of security.**

-### Specialization
+## Specialization
 Parachains can be specialized for virtually every blockchain use case, and also represent a tool for experimenting with completely new use cases, especially on Kusama.
 Thanks to this specialization, parachains can do more working together than any single chain can do alone, creating a rich ecosystem where new decentralized economies can flourish.
+#
-    هر پاراچین که در واقع خود یک بلاکچین جداگانه میباشد را برای یک ایده و کار خاص optimise میکنیم.
+ هر پاراچین که در واقع خود یک بلاکچین جداگانه میباشد را برای یک ایده و کار خاص optimize میکنیم.
+#

-### Flexibility
+## Flexibility

 Polkadot gives parachain developers the maximum possible flexibility when building their chain.
 The only technical requirement for being a parachain is that it must be able to prove to Polkadot validators that every block of the parachain follows the agreed-upon protocol.
 Beyond that, the sky's the limit for designing the perfect chain for any particular use case or set of use cases.

 Building a parachain also gives blockchain developers much more flexibility than if they were building on top of a smart contract platform.
 When building at the smart contract layer, developers are locked into the design decisions of the underlying blockchain, which may not be optimal for their use case.
 Polkadot allows developers to drill down into the logic of the layer-1 parachain itself, unlocking far more possibilities for optimization.
+#
    دست توسعه دهندگان برای کانفیگ پاراچین ها باز میباشد.
+#

-### Interoperability
+## Interoperability
 A key aspect of the parachain model is the ability for blockchains of differing design to communicate with each other.
 Polkadot's interoperability, also known as cross-chain composability, means blockchains are no longer isolated islands closed off from each other.
-Parachains end the era of siloed blockchains, creating a decentralized, connected internet of blockchains where before there existed only isolated networks with their own tribalistic communities.
+Parachains end the era of siloed blockchains, creating a decentralized, connected internet of blockchains where before there existed only isolated networks with their own tribalistic communities.<br/>

 Crucially, Polkadot allows parachains to send not only tokens but any type of data between each other, opening up a host of new blockchain use cases.
 Polkadot developers can build services that take advantage of the features of multiple blockchains, rather than being limited to the features of any one chain.
+#
  تمامی پاراچین ها که از طریق Relay chain  امنیت شان برقرار میشود، میتوانند با یکدیگر ارتباط برقرار کرده و message passing داشته باشند. بدین ترتیب کل پلتفرم پلکادات interoperable خواهد بود.
+#

-### Scalability
+## Scalability
 With the parachain model, Polkadot achieves scalability at layer-1, which is more decentralized and efficient than relying purely on layer 2.
 However, parachains can also incorporate layer-2 solutions, further increasing scalability.
-Polkadot allows transactions to be spread out and processed in parallel over an ecosystem of specialized layer-1 blockchains, significantly improving throughput and scalability over non-sharded networks.
+Polkadot allows transactions to be spread out and processed in parallel over an ecosystem of specialized layer-1 blockchains, significantly improving throughput and scalability over non-sharded networks.<br/>

 In addition, several optimizations have been proposed that will allow Polkadot to continue improving scalability and transaction throughput into the future, while maintaining decentralization, security, and data availability.
 The last point is important, as other networks may prioritize TPS (transactions per second) at the expense of these important factors, but sacrificing decentralization for throughput defeats the underlying purpose of Web3.

-### Freedom from platform fees
+## Freedom from platform fees

 Parachains connected to Polkadot can access as much computing power as they need without additional fees or “gas” costs.
-Polkadot's flexibility frees parachain teams and dapp developers to implement whatever fee structure they want for their users.
+Polkadot's flexibility frees parachain teams and dapp developers to implement whatever fee structure they want for their users.<br/>

 Best of all, users of parachains are not required to hold DOT tokens to interact with apps and services, and indeed don't even need to know that they're interacting with a blockchain.
 In this sense, the parachain model allows blockchain technology to overcome a significant barrier to usability and adoption that exists with legacy networks.

-### Security
+## Security

 New blockchains typically need to bootstrap their own security by building a network of validators or miners.
-This is an incredibly difficult and time consuming process, and many blockchains are left with a level of security that leaves them vulnerable to attacks.
+This is an incredibly difficult and time consuming process, and many blockchains are left with a level of security that leaves them vulnerable to attacks.<br/>

 Parachains get robust security automatically when connecting to Polkadot.
 This built-in security feature, also called shared security, provides newer blockchain teams with bank-like security at minimal effort on their part.
 It also gives them fewer barriers to entry and significantly reduces the time necessary to launch a new network.

-### Upgradability
+## Upgradability
 We live in a world of constant innovation, where technology is advanced one day and out of date the next.
 Like all software, blockchains need periodic updates to add new features, fix bugs, and incorporate more advanced technologies as they become available.
 But upgrading conventional blockchains is a laborious process often involving ‘forking’ or splitting the chain, which slows innovation and sometimes rips communities apart.

 Polkadot and its parachains can take advantage of easier, 'forkless' upgrades.
 This means parachains can be upgraded easily based on the will of their communities — so they can be ready for whatever the future holds.
 With the parachain model, blockchains can better evolve and adapt to changing conditions, which means they can continue to be relevant into the future as new technologies become available.